MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/New-MgBetaIdentityB2XUserFlowUserAttributeAssignment.md

   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DisplayName <String>]`: The display name of the identityUserFlowAttribute within a user flow.
-  - `[IsOptional <Boolean?>]`: Determines whether the identityUserFlowAttribute is optional. true means the user doesn't have to provide a value. false means the user cannot complete sign-up without providing a value.
+  - `[IsOptional <Boolean?>]`: Determines whether the identityUserFlowAttribute is optional. true means the user doesn't have to provide a value. false means the user can't complete sign-up without providing a value.
   - `[RequiresVerification <Boolean?>]`: Determines whether the identityUserFlowAttribute requires verification.
 This is only used for verifying the user's phone number or email address.
   - `[UserAttribute <IMicrosoftGraphIdentityUserFlowAttribute>]`: identityUserFlowAttribute
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[DataType <String>]`: identityUserFlowAttributeDataType
     - `[Description <String>]`: The description of the user flow attribute that's shown to the user at the time of sign-up.
     - `[DisplayName <String>]`: The display name of the user flow attribute.
+Supports $filter (eq, ne).
     - `[UserFlowAttributeType <String>]`: identityUserFlowAttributeType
   - `[UserAttributeValues <IMicrosoftGraphUserAttributeValuesItem[]>]`: The input options for the user flow attribute.
 Only applicable when the userInputType is radioSingleSelect, dropdownSingleSelect, or checkboxMultiSelect.
     - `[IsDefault <Boolean?>]`: Used to set the value as the default.